dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Testing
 -----------

 I'm deliberately not doing anything too fancy here - no compression, no encryption, etc... - just a simple copy of stuff.
 This means testing is pretty easy.
-Open some files from the back and check that they're ok.
+Open some files from the backup and check that they're OK.

 Copy some files off the backup disk to check that works.
 Use another computer to download something from s3.